Single Income Family Path to FI

 by FI Designer

 According to the U.S. Bureau of Labor Statistics, 30% of married couples with children under the age of 18 had one full-time with one non-working spouse between 2015 and 2017.
-This statistic surprised me because I thought the percentage would be less based on my social circles.
+This statistic surprised me because I thought the percentage would be less based on what I observed in my social circles.

-I wrote this post to provide advice for new or soon-to-be new parents who value the prospect of having one parent stay home to raise their small children.
+I wrote this post to provide advice for new or soon-to-be parents who value the prospect of having one parent stay home to raise their small children.
 It is not intended to say that this lifestyle is right for everyone.
 Some people find their identity and derive purpose in their careers which is fine in my book.
 I for one do not know if I would find that same fulfillment in raising our children that my wife has found, and I am grateful for what she is doing.
-But if you do value the ability to have one spouse stay at home to raise your children I hope this post will empower you.
+But if you value having one spouse stay at home to raise your children, I hope this post will empower you.

 Reduce Structural Expenses

 A key fundamental of Financial Independence is to focus on growing the gap between your income and expenses.
 That becomes even more critical when your earning potential is limited to a single income.
 Cutting expenses is where you can make the most impact in the immediate term.
-Start with a strategy in mind balancing impact versus difficulty.
-The biggest impact would be housing, transportation, and food.
-While some of the least difficult expenses to reduce would be food, insurance, and communication.
+Start with the strategy of balancing impact versus difficulty.
+The biggest impacts on your budget would be housing, transportation, and food, while the least difficult expenses to reduce would be food, insurance, and communication.

 Do not get overwhelmed by trying to tackle everything at once.
 Set a goal to watch expenses like a hawk and gradually become more optimized.
 Think of this as a new part-time job that saves money instead of earning it.
-And saving money is better than earning it because you do not pay income tax on saved money.
-With the strategies outlined in this post, we have been able to live on 40% to 60% of our income while in the 12% tax bracket and invest the difference.
+Saving money can be better than earning it because you do not pay income tax on saved money.
+With the strategies outlined in this post, we have been able to live on 40% to 60% of our after-tax income while in the 12% tax bracket and invested the difference.

 Live On One Income Before Kids

-The average monthly cost of center-based child care for an infant in 2022 was $1,230 in the U.S. according to World Population Review.
+The average monthly cost of center-based childcare for an infant in 2022 was $1,230 in the U.S. according to World Population Review.
 At nearly $15,000 per year (per child) that is a significant headwind to overcome for the income provided by another job.
-Another cost of child care is the added stress of dealing with the limited availability of care and working your schedule around child care.
+Another cost of childcare is the added stress of dealing with the limited availability of childcare and working your schedule around childcare.

 Having a stay-at-home parent during the Covid pandemic of 2020 was a blessing for our family because our lives were less disrupted.
 My wife was previously on the fence about homeschooling but began teaching our kids during the pandemic.